Atlanta Programs & Projects

 VilCap: Start - Clarkston

 In early 2013, SE@G partnered with Village Capital and CDF: A Collective Action Initiative to design and offer a 14-week small business accelerator program to entrepreneurs in Clarkston, GA.
 This program offered 15 participants an opportunity to participate in an intensive skills-based program, meet and work with a panel of banking experts, and be mentored by and network with a carefully-selected group of business leaders and peers.
 This also pre-committed $30,000 so that the most promising entrepreneurs (as selected by the participants themselves) received low-interest business loans at the end of the program.
-The program will be repeated in January 2014; please click here for more information and important dates.
+The 2014 program began in January with a cohort of 15 ventures.

-VilCap: Start - Clarkston is also the subject of the documentary, The New Entrepreneur: Odyssey for a Dream, which premiered at Goizueta Business School on November 21, 2013 and will air on PBA 30 on December 25 at 7:00 pm and January 2 at 8:00 pm.
+VilCap: Start - Clarkston is also the subject of the documentary, The New Entrepreneur: Odyssey for a Dream, which aired on PBA 30.
 View the trailer.

 Atlanta Wealth Building Initiative (AWBI) Projects